gcallah/Rationalism/VoegelinOakeshott/paper/OakeshottVoegelin.md

 quest of the ground unless the unrest was already man's knowledge of existence from a ground that he is not himself."
 (1990a: 273)

+### Philosophy Is a Continual Search, Not a Conclusion

+Vogelin on zetesis.

+MO quotes to the same effect.

 ### Philosophizing Is Not About Creating a Doctrine or a System

 Oakeshott rejects the idea that the essence of philosophy is to create a